Provider Manual | Section 9

-The Quality Improvement Committee (QIC) establishes strategic direction, recommends policy decisions, analyzes and evaluates the results of QI activities, and ensures practitioner participation in the QI Program through planning, design, implementation, or review.
-The QIC ensures that appropriate actions and follow-up are implemented and evaluates improvement opportunities.
-The QIC meets and reports at least quarterly to the Commission.
+Purpose/Responsibilities: The Quality Improvement and Health Equity Committee (QIHEC) establishes strategic direction, recommends policy decisions, analyzes, and evaluates the results of QI activities, and ensures practitioner participation in the QI Program through planning, design, implementation, or review.
+The QIHEC ensures that appropriate actions and follow-up are implemented and evaluates improvement opportunities.
+The QIHEC meets and reports at least quarterly to the Commission.

 - Quality Improvement Director.